Shrek (franchise): Scared Shrekless (2010)

 Scared Shrekless is a 21-minute Halloween-themed television special set after the events of Shrek Forever After.
 Shrek challenges Donkey, Puss in Boots, and his other fairy tale friends to spend the night in Lord Farquaad's haunted castle, telling scary stories to see who can resist becoming scared and stay the longest.
 The special premiered on the American television network NBC on October 28, 2010.

 Puss in Book: Trapped in an Epic Tale (2017)

 Puss in Book: Trapped in an Epic Tale is an interactive special developed by DreamWorks Animation Television which debuted on Netflix in 2017, featuring the character Puss in Boots.
 It is Netflix's first attempt at interactive television: during the program, the viewer is given points while using their remote control or other device to decide how the narrative should proceed.

 Television series

 The Adventures of Puss in Boots (2015–2018)

 A television series, starring Puss from the Shrek franchise, debuted on Netflix on January 16, 2015.

 Web series

-From 2014 to 2016, the Peacock Kids YouTube channel (formerly known as DreamWorksTV) produced several web series, including New Shrek, New Puss in Boots, Swamp Talk, and Epic Cat Battles With Puss In Boots.
+From 2014 to 2016, the Universal Kids YouTube channel (formerly known as DreamWorksTV and later Peacock Kids) produced several web series, including New Shrek, New Puss in Boots, Swamp Talk, and Epic Cat Battles With Puss In Boots.
 These were later released separately on the Peacock website.